priyasanna/priyasol.github.io/README.md

 - Add your own projects to the template
 - Improve the AI testing frameworks
 - Submit PRs for new features or bug fixes
-- Star the repo if you find it useful!

 ## Community & Contributions

-**Found this useful?** Give it a ⭐ and help others discover it!
+**Found this useful?** Help others discover it by sharing and contributing!

 **Want to contribute?**
 - Report bugs via [Issues](https://github.com/ElaMCB/ElaMCB.github.io/issues)